 Why you Make More with Credit Accounts?

-When you are local bookie in the pay per head industry most of the accounts that you give out to your players are credit accounts.
-A credit account is simply an account where the player does not give you the money up front in order to make wagers, but instead plays on a weekly credit limit that you assign specifically to him.
+When you are a local bookie in the pay per head industry most of the accounts that you give out to your players are credit accounts.
+A credit account is simply an account where the player does not give you the money upfront in order to make wagers but instead plays on a weekly credit limit that you assign specifically to him.